MdRahmatUllah/React.js-book-1/README.md

-# Outline for React for beginners course
+# React 101: A Beginner's Guide to Building Web Applications

 Welcome to this book on React, a popular JavaScript library for building user interfaces.
 This book is designed for beginners who want to learn how to build web applications using React.